harlan-zw/unlighthouse/docs/glossary/index.md

    */
   resolvedConfig: ResolvedUserConfig
   /**
-   * The collection of route definitions associated to the host.
+   * The collection of route definitions associated to the site.
    */
   routeDefinitions?: RouteDefinition[]
   /**